govau/notify-client-node/DOCUMENTATION.md

-# GOV.UK Notify Node.js client
+# GOV.AU Notify Node.js client

-This documentation is for developers interested in using this Node.js client to integrate their government service with GOV.UK Notify.
+This documentation is for developers interested in using this Node.js client to integrate their government service with GOV.AU Notify.

 ## Table of Contents